 Upon a request from the Mayor of Nagasaki, 3 photos from the exhibition have been displayed permanently at the Gunkanjima Museum, Nagaski Japan since October 2016.

 In October 2016, MAKIKO visited the uninhabited island of Nozaki to document traces of Shinto and “hidden” Christians.
-In April – May 2017, she is exhibiting her new exhibition titled “Trails to Prayer - a spiritual journey to the uninhabited island of Nozaki”, in collaboration with Ojika town, Nagasaki Japan, is sponsored by GBSF and in association with LSE Arts again.
+In April – May 2017, she exhibited an exhibition titled “Trails to Prayer - a spiritual journey to the uninhabited island of Nozaki”, in collaboration with Ojika town, Nagasaki Japan, is sponsored by GBSF and in association with LSE Arts again.

-Some works from “Trails to Prayer” along with the unpublished photos taken in Yakushima will be showcased commercially in Maison Rucher as part of Voies-Off during Les Rencontres d’Arles between early July to early September 2017.
+"MAKIKO" exhibition (Arles France) with some from “Trails to Prayer” as well as the unpublished photos taken in Yakushima were showcased commercially as part of Voies-Off during Les Rencontres d’Arles between early July to early September 2017.

-In October 2017, “Paradise Revisited” will travel to Japan to be exhibited at Bunkamura Gallery, Tokyo and Fukuoka Asian Art Museum in Fukuoka.
-She is also in process of publishing a photography book on "Paradise Revisited".
+In October 2017, “Paradise Revisited” travelled to Japan to be exhibited at Bunkamura Gallery, Tokyo and Fukuoka Asian Art Museum in Fukuoka.

 More to come…